Tyrn/wei/the-insider-en.typ

 selling cheap Weian food.
 The bun was frankly of the simplest kind, the same one  as women had baked here for  the thousands  of years and the cheese was homemade sharp goat cheese rolled  in small white  balls.
-But red  hot sauce between cheese and onions - here Yadan was totally right - came not from the local places  but  out of an imported demons' can.
+But red  hot sauce between cheese and onions---here Yadan was totally right---came not from the local places  but  out of an imported demons' can.
 Ashinik went cold.
 Even a month ago, he, Ashinik, would  have noticed himself that it was demons' food and here he  just bought the  bun  and  wrapped it in the rug automatically.